 Updating the current environmental permit and a planned increase in the permitted extraction volume.

 After the contact authority has given its statement on the EIA report, the company will submit an application for updating the current environmental permit for a larger amount of excavation.
-The detailed content and schedule of the permit application is dependent on the contact authority's statement.
+The detailed content and schedule of the permit application are dependent on the contact authority's statement.
 The aim is to submit an application in the autumn of 2018.
 The current permit is valid until the new permit is granted and it becomes legally valid.

 The assessment program (in Finnish)